 What can I expect at BEAM?

-The program is three weeks and free.
-We'll also provide a bus from New York City to campus at the start and back at the end.
-Admissions are competitive: this is a camp for seventh-graders who think they might like math, like solving puzzles, and want to see what else is out there.
+Admissions are competitive: this is a camp for sixth-graders who think they might like math, like solving puzzles, and want to see what else is out there.

 About the Other Students

 BEAM brings together amazing students from all over the city.
-It's 40 people, chosen because they like math and they want to challenge themselves to do more.
+Each campus hosts about 100 students, chosen because they like math and they want to challenge themselves to do more.

 Everyone at the program wants to learn amazing things and likes solving interesting puzzles.
-Beyond that, some students are into music, or sports, or art, or writing.
-Everyone has different hobbies: one of the great things about the program is meeting everyone else and making friends for life.
+Beyond that, some students are into music, sports, art, or writing.
+Everyone has different hobbies: one of the great things about the program is meeting everyone else and making new friends.